Here is a brief review of iThemes Security Pro to secure the most loved and frequently jeopardized CMS–WordPress.

 The following sections highlight some of the notable features that can come in handy to secure a WordPress website.

 This is a major security loophole that is exploited frequently.
-What you can do is enforce strict registration politics like two-factor authentication, strong passwords, passwordless logins, etc.
+What you can do is enforce strict registration policies like two-factor authentication, strong passwords, passwordless logins, etc.

 While you can find separate plugins for everything that happens on WordPress, the idea is to have a single plugin to minimize the attack surface.